PangYuanbo/context8/docs/CONTRIBUTING.md

-# Contributing to ErrorSolver
+# Contributing to Context8

-Thank you for your interest in contributing to ErrorSolver!
+Thank you for your interest in contributing to Context8!
 This document provides guidelines for contributing to the project.

 ## Getting Started